alloba/book-of-hours-notes/books/The Queens of the Rivers.md

 A surreal contemporary play by the enigmatic Monica Medina, in which the Queens of the Rivers are murdered, one by one.
 ### Partial Study Description
+I'm Reading...

+The Queen of the Vistula is poisoned.
+The Queen of the Dnieper chokes on a fish-hook.
+The Queen of the Tagus is burnt alive...
 ### Study Complete Description
+I've Read...

+The culprit, it transpires, is the audience.
+The surviving Queens are directed to execute whatever audience members do not escape.
+A surprisingly lucid epilogue suggests that the correspondence of river-names with historical events does provide clues to secret histories behind our own.